D3TRU04/sui-flow/README.md

-# EventPulse - Real-time Event Streaming Platform
+# SuiFlow - Visual Smart Contract Builder for Sui

-EventPulse is a modern web application that provides real-time event streaming with AI-powered insights.
+SuiFlow is a modern web application that provides a visual interface for building and deploying smart contracts on the Sui blockchain.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features